ColleagueRiley/Clipboard-Copy-Paste/README.md

 WCHAR*  buffer = (WCHAR*) GlobalLock(object);
 ```

-Next you can use [`MultiByteToWideChar`](https://learn.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) to convert your string to a wide string.
+Next, you can use [`MultiByteToWideChar`](https://learn.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) to convert your string to a wide string.

 ```c
 MultiByteToWideChar(CP_UTF8, 0, text, -1, buffer, textLen);